ddftwiki/ssg/resources/templates/md/posts/DDBC-001.md

 keep Bolts anyway as a hedge against Xantid Swarm and as reach.
 Swarm can also be blocked by flipped Delvers, which decreases its usefulness in the pre-combo turns.
-Finally, against Delver variants in general, countermagic is expected and we can fight through that; It's the additional axis they attack on that causes the problem.
+Finally, against Delver variants in general, countermagic is expected and we can fight through that; it's the additional axis they attack on that causes the problem.
 In RUG, this is mana denial, and in Grixis, this is discard.
 Swarm doesn't really help against either of these.
 I think these sideboard slots could be used in a better way, although